Take Off Your Pants and Jacket: Songs

 Several bonus tracks follow on separate editions; some continue the teenage theme, while others are joke tracks.
-Barker used Afro-Cuban influences for his drum track on "Don't Tell Me It's Over", and DeLonge used something other than his punk influences for "What Went Wrong".
-While DeLonge felt "staple acoustic songs" were big for groups at the time (such as Green Day's "Good Riddance"), the band wrote all of their songs from their inception on acoustic guitars, and he felt he would rather have "What Went Wrong" in its original form.
+Notably, "What Went Wrong" is an acoustic track; while DeLonge felt "staple acoustic songs" were big for groups at the time (such as Green Day's "Good Riddance"), the band wrote all of their songs from their inception on acoustic guitars, and he felt he would rather have "What Went Wrong" in its original form.
 "You grow up and realize, 'Fuck!
 Who gives a fuck about punk rock?'" he said.
 "There are so many great forms of music out there, and you grow beyond wanting to listen to or write something because your parents will hate it."
 Producer Jerry Finn suggested lyrics for the song after viewing a documentary on the first Soviet nuclear test; in the film, an aged Soviet physicist says of watching the explosion, "There was a loud boom, and then the bomb began fiercely kicking at the world."

-Release and reception

-Promotion and commercial performance
+Promotion

-To promote Take Off Your Pants and Jacket, MCA Records released three singles, "The Rock Show", "First Date" and "Stay Together for the Kids", all of which were top ten hits on Billboard's Modern Rock Tracks chart.
+To promote Take Off Your Pants and Jacket, Pictures HI-FI, MCA Records released three singles: "The Rock Show", "First Date" and "Stay Together for the Kids", all of which were top-ten hits on Billboard's Modern Rock Tracks chart.
+The band recorded a television commercial for the LP, starring Hoppus as a proctologist and Barker as his patient.
 Blink-182 performed on the Late Show with David Letterman and Late Night with Conan O'Brien in support of Take Off Your Pants and Jacket.
-The band also appeared in a MADtv sketch, in which the trio stars as misfits in an all-American 1950s family (a parody Leave It to Beaver).
+The band also appeared in a MADtv sketch, in which the trio stars as misfits in an all-American 1950s family in a parody Leave It to Beaver.
 The trio also sanctioned a band biography, Tales from Beneath Your Mom (2001), which was written by the trio and Anne Hoppus (sister of Mark Hoppus).

+Additionally, the band undertook a series of in-store CD signings, at chains like Tower Records and CD World.
+They also stopped by mom-and-pop record shops, as part of a targeted campaign to "game" the charts to win a number-one debut.
+"The way album sales were measured, you had to spread them out.
+Some sales were weighted more than others. [...]
+It was a whole complicated system that every label was trying to game, but it’s how you got the numbers," Hoppus remembered in his book.
+The band continued to partner with MTV, making several appearances on Total Request Live; Hoppus guest-hosted the 2001 MTV Movie Awards Pre-Show with Beyoncé.